The record must be

 A public authority needs to keep a copy of records made by its contractors or employees.

 If there is sufficient evidence to show that a person did not comply with the legislation, the EPA would assess whether to warn the offender, issue a penalty notice or prosecute.
-The EPA Prosecution Guidelines set out policy on issuing penalty notices and on bringing and conducting prosecutions.
+The EPA Prosecution Guidelines set out policy on issuing penalty notices and conducting prosecutions.

 Penalty notice fines for record keeping offences range from $150 to $750 for individuals and $300 to $1500 for corporations.